Welcome to the GovHack Handbook!

 - We recommend you make a storyboard to help plan you video

-- The preferred method is to use a screen capture with a voice-over narration explaining your hack, why you created it, and what is being show in the video.
-Remember that the judging panel is viewing the videos in isolation and may not have any context around your project.
+- The preferred method is to use screen capture with a voice-over narration explaining your hack, why you created it, and what is being shown in the video.
+Remember that the judging panel is viewing the videos in isolation and may not have any context about your project

 Storyboarding, screencasting, and editing

-- To help with storyboarding your video grab this huge pack of free story boarding illustrations.
+- To help with storyboarding your video grab this huge pack of free storyboarding illustrations (https://dribbble.com/shots/1083617-430-FREE-storyboard-illustrations)

 - For screencasting check out software like ActivePresenter or OBS that will allow you to record demos of your application.
 If you have a mac, Quicktime will do the job.